Water-Engine/water/README.md

 }
 ```

 When running using `zig build run`, you might see some target feature errors reported by the build system.
-I believe this is due to a change made with the x86 backend in Zig 0.15.2, but these errors are harmless and should not get in the way of compilation.
-I have found that forces the llvm backend eliminates this issue.
+I believe this is due to a change made with the x86 backend in Zig 0.15.2, but these errors are harmless and should not get in the way of compilation or functionality.

 # Contributing
 Contributors are always welcome!
 As this project progresses and the engine improves, it will become increasingly difficult for a single developer to make meaningful improvements or address bugs in a timely manner.
 Checkout [CONTRIBUTING.md](.github/CONTRIBUTING.md) for the project's guidelines.